 By day three we were back in tourist mode and headed for the Colesseum.

-The Colosseum is the largest and best preserved amphitheater from the Roman Empire.
-To give this iconic attraction justice I would strongly advised getting a guided tour.
-The tour guides are skilled story-tellers and bring the space to life with tales of gladiators, emperors and fights to the death.
+The Colosseum is the largest and best-preserved amphitheatre from the Roman Empire.
+To give this iconic attraction justice I would strongly advise getting a guided tour.
+The tour guides are skilled storytellers and bring the space to life with tales of gladiators, emperors and fights to the death.

 Words cannot describe how beautiful this wedding was.
 Set an hour north of Rome in Castello Odescalchi - a medieval castle perched upon a hill overlooking lake Bracciano - it was a venue that left everyone speechless.